friscolt/friscolt.github.io/index.md

 ### Updates

 *  Feb 14, 2022: I'm violently happy and very excited!, today I start my PhD in Computer Sciences at <a href="https://tec.mx/es" target="_blank">Tecnológico de Monterrey</a>!

+* Jan 31, 2022: I had the opportunity to meet Jacques Hubert 🇫🇷 (urologist of the kidney stone project), Christian Daul 🇫🇷 (thesis co-director) and Gilberto Ochoa-Ruiz 🇲🇽 (thesis director).
+The road to France begins!

 * Jan 25, 2021:  Our **journal paper**: *<a href="https://arxiv.org/abs/2201.08865" target="_blank">On the in vivo recognition of kidney stones using machine learning</a>* is now **available** in <a href="https://arxiv.org/abs/2201.08865" target="_blank">arXiv</a>